Mama, What’s Next? Visibility, Business & Reinvention for Female Founders Building Differently

-"Mama, What's Next?" celebrates a world where the way mothers build businesses isn't a compromise.
+"Mama, What's Next?" celebrates a world where the way mom founders build businesses isn't a compromise.
 It's the competitive advantage.
-We feature story-driven interviews with working moms and founders who turn the 'Motherhood Advantage' into sustainable, service‑based businesses - redefining career success without performing or hustle - and growth and visibility through quiet, non-performative marketing.
-Mel Elsbeth talks to mom entrepreneurs, solopreneurs, and women redesigning work around their actual lives.
-We cover fractional work, portfolio careers for working mothers, sustainable business models, non-performative marketing, and how to build meaningful work without the hustle.
+For women who are rebuilding, reinventing, or expanding - through business, freelance, or portfolio careers - and need to become visible to do it.
+We interview female founders who turn the 'Motherhood Advantage' into sustainable, service‑based businesses - redefining career success without performing or hustle - and growth and visibility through quiet, non-performative marketing.
+Mel Elsbeth talks to mom entrepreneurs, solopreneurs, and women redesigning work and business around their actual lives.
+Often our conversations sit at the intersection of women building meaningful work through portfolio careers, freelance businesses, or founder paths after a major life transition.
 These are honest conversations about what it actually takes to transition from 9 to 5 or corporate, position yourself strategically, and build a business that respects your capacity as a mother.
 Stop asking for permission, write your own playbook.
-We'll share We talk about building differently.
 Your Way Works (Even if it doesn’t look like everyone else’s).
 New episodes drop weekly for working mothers building differently.
 Subscribe so you don't miss the playbooks we share!

 The Future-Proof Strategy for Women in Corporate, Strategic Work Design & Futurism, How Women Build Visibility and Portfolio Careers with Nola Simon